 - Flexibility: With Bitcoin, users can receive or send money anytime and anywhere across the globe.
 There aren’t any hassles about crossing borders or working around bank holidays.
-Plus you also have total control over your money because the Bitcoin network does not have any central authority body.
+Plus, you also have total control over your money because the Bitcoin network does not have any central authority body.

 Shortcomings of Bitcoin

-Despite the advantages described above, Bitcoin also has shortcomings.
+Despite the advantages described above, Bitcoin also has flaws.
 It’s not a currency one can start using right away, because it takes some education and setup first.
 Very few organizations accept Bitcoins as currency.
 And Bitcoin is highly volatile due to the constant fluctuations in its value.

 Job Opportunities Related to Bitcoin

 Don’t let the shortcomings put you off, however.
-Although Bitcoin and other cryptocurrencies are in early stages of development, with the volatility and lack of understanding that happen in the initial stages, jobs associated with Bitcoin are on the rise, especially in blockchain technologies.
+Although Bitcoin and other cryptocurrencies are in the early stages of development, with the volatility and lack of understanding that happen in the initial stages, jobs associated with Bitcoin are on the rise, especially in blockchain technologies.

-A SAP study shows businesses are optimistic about blockchain technology, with 92 percent of respondents viewing it as an opportunity, primarily in supply chain management and IoT (63 percent) but also in legal and regulatory (19 percent) and yes, cryptocurrency (8 percent).
+An SAP study shows businesses are optimistic about blockchain technology, with 92 percent of respondents viewing it as an opportunity, primarily in supply chain management and IoT (63 percent) but also in legal and regulatory (19 percent) and yes, cryptocurrency (8 percent).

 That optimism is reflected in the job market.
-According to Upwork, blockchain skills are now the “hottest commodity in the freelance marketplace” with demand growing by 6,000 percent in just one year.
+According to Upwork, blockchain skills are now the “hottest commodity in the freelance marketplace,” with demand growing by 6,000 percent in just one year.
 And Burning Glass Technologies says there were 5,743 mostly full-time job openings calling for blockchain skills between May 2017 and May 2018.

 Despite all the job openings, however, few people have the necessary skills at this time, driving up pay.
 Because the demand for blockchain skills far exceeds the supply of professionals with those skills, salaries are high with blockchain developer and engineer positions typically paying $130,000 in annual salary.